 Profilir respects your privacy and is committed to protecting your personal data.
 This Privacy Notice informs you about how we use and look after your personal data, including any data you may provide through this website, or when you request information about other products or services from Profilir or otherwise communicate with us, when we provide our products and services to you and when information and personal data is provided to us relating to our business.
 This Notice also informs you about your privacy rights and how the law protects you.

-Senasen Services Limited (an Apex Group company) is the controller and responsible for your personal data (referred to as "Senasen", "we", "us" or "our" in this Privacy Notice).
-Senasen Services Limited is also responsible for this website.
+Profilir Limited (an Apex Group company) is the controller and responsible for your personal data (referred to as "Profilir", "we", "us" or "our" in this Privacy Notice).
+Profilir Limited is also responsible for this website.

 Our Data Protection Manager is responsible for overseeing questions in relation to this Privacy Notice.
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights (including any opt-out mentioned in this Privacy Notice), please contact the Data Protection Manager using the details set out below.

 If you have a complaint relating to such data, please contact the Data Protection Manager by email.
 You have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, prefer to deal with your concerns before you approach the ICO so please contact us in the first instance.

 In this Privacy Notice, the terms “personal data”, “processing”, “data controller” and “data processor” shall have the meaning ascribed to them in the General Data Protection Regulation ((EU) 2016/679).